ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/different_gcs.md

 ### Comparison Table

-The following table can be used as a rough guide for your specific java application.
+The following table can be used as an approximate guide for your specific java application.